Candlewick Lake, Illinois

 Candlewick Lake is an unincorporated, gated community in Boone County, Illinois, United States.
 Candlewick Lake is located between Poplar Grove and Timberlane; the community includes a lake with the same name.
 It is part of the Rockford, Illinois Metropolitan Statistical Area.

-The gated community also features a community pool, beach, recreation center, emergency rescue squad center, parks & dog parks, walking trails, golf course, tennis courts, Bar & Grill (In Savannah Oaks), and restaurant.

-Savannah Oaks Bar & Grill and golf course are located within the gates of Candlewick Lake in the northern region.

-Water source provided by Aqua Illinois.
-Privatized water corporation.
-Residents currently fighting to remove.
+Water source provided by Aqua Illinois privatized water corporation.

 Demographics

+Education

+Most of it is in the Belvidere Consolidated Unit School District 100, while a portion is in the North Boone Community Unit School District 200.